mmr116/generate-vector-embeddings-openai-langchain-python/README.md

-# Vector Embedding - Code Repository
+# Vector Embeddings with OpenAI, Langchain and Pinecone - Code Repository

 This repository contains Python scripts for generating and storing text embeddings in a vector database from a PDF document.
 The code utilizes several technologies: